makrud/LD38/README.md

 Everything was done by myself.
 You can check actual game on Ludum Dare page link below.
 [LDJAM Treekeeper](https://ldjam.com/events/ludum-dare/38/treekeeper-guard-the-last-gate-to-heaven)

-### There is only code avaiable, you can download whole project via link above.
+### There is only code available, you can download whole project via link above.